fuzzballb/UdacityRFlearningProject1/README.md

 ### The target network

 The target network gets the maximum predicted Q values (Q_targets_next), given the next_states.
-It can make this prediction, because later on in the code, the wights for the local network are copied to this target network.
+It can make this prediction, because later on in the code, the weights for the local network are copied to this target network.

 But we don't need the Q_targets_next values, instead we need the Q targets of the current state action pair.
 To calculate the Q targets of the current state action we use the rewards.